leaderj1001/Attention-Augmented-Conv2d/README.md

 # Implementing Attention Augmented Convolutional Networks using Pytorch
 - In the paper, it is implemented as Tensorflow.
 So I implemented it with Pytorch.

-## I posted two versions of the "Attention-Augmented Conv", Because the code in the paper was presudo code.
+## I posted two versions of the "Attention-Augmented Conv"
   - Paper version is [here](https://github.com/leaderj1001/Attention-Augmented-Conv2d/blob/master/attention_augmented_conv.py)
   - AA-Wide-ResNet version is [here](https://github.com/leaderj1001/Attention-Augmented-Conv2d/blob/master/AA-Wide-ResNet/attention_augmented_conv.py)